-Rounding down to the next integer
+Round down to the next integer

 This functionality does not run in MATLAB.

 floor rounds a number to the next smaller

-Note: If the argument is a floating-point number of absolute value larger than 10DIGITS, the resulting integer is affected by internal non-significant digits!
-Cf. Example 3.
+Note: If the argument is a floating-point number of absolute value larger than 10DIGITS, the resulting integer is affected by internal non-significant digits.
+See Example 2.

-The functions are sensitive to the environment variable DIGITS which determines the numerical working precision.
+The functions are sensitive to the environment variable

-We demonstrate the rounding of real and complex numbers:
+Round the following real and complex numbers: